waqar666/DomainDrivenDesign/README.md

-Project in .netcore to demonstrate domain driven design
+Project in .NetCore to demonstrate Domain Driven Design